argonne-lcf/user-guides/docs/polaris/contacting-support.md

 By including the above information this will help Support quickly route your ticket to the correct SME, resulting in a quicker resolution.

+!!! note
-***NOTE: We encourage users to use the pre-installed conda environment.
+We encourage the use of the pre-installed `conda` environment.
 Any custom environments are supported on a best effort basis only.***

 ### Installation & Compiling Issues